scala-native/scala-native/docs/user/profiling.md

 In this section you can find some tips on how to profile your Scala Native binary in Linux.

+Scala Native binaries are regular executables.
+Tools that works with native executables will work with Scala Native executables.
+That includes the Linux `perf` performance analysis tool.

 ## Measuring execution time and memory

 -   With the `time` command you can measure execution time: